timjogorman/RicherEventDescription/guidelines.md

 While linking up events in terms of their temporal, causal and subevent structure, you will also be marking them for event coreference.
-These guidelines for coreference annotation have been adapted from the sources mentioned above in the Entity Coreference section, along with [Hovy et al. 2013](https://www.cs.cmu.edu/~hovy/papers/13HLT-Events-workshop.pdf)
+These guidelines for coreference annotation have been adapted from the sources mentioned above in the Entity Coreference section, along with [Hovy et al. 2013](https://www.cs.cmu.edu/~hovy/papers/13HLT-Events-workshop.pdf).

 ### IDENTITY

 Two events have an IDENTICAL relation if they refer to the same event in space and time.
-The IDENTICAL relation has several important semantic characteristics(Following the MUC-7 specifications):
+The IDENTICAL relation has a few important semantic characteristics (following the MUC-7 specifications):

-- The relation is symmetrical, i.e., non-directional: (if A is IDENT to B, then B is IDENT to A).
-This is different from relations like WHOLE/PART and SET/MEMBER, which are directional by defition.
+- The relation is symmetrical, i.e., non-directional: If A is IDENT to B, then B is IDENT to A. This is different from relations like WHOLE/PART and SET/MEMBER, which are directional by definition.
-- It is also transitive: if A is IDENT to B and B is IDENT to C, then A is IDENT to C. .
+- It is also transitive: If A is IDENT to B and B is IDENT to C, then A is IDENT to C.

 ### SET-MEMBER

-A SET-MEMBER relationship exists when one event can be thought of as being an instane of a larger set of events.
+A SET-MEMBER relationship exists when one event can be thought of as being an instance of a larger set of events.
 In annotating this over events, you are to decide between SET-MEMBER and CONTAINS-SUBEVENT.
 You should remember to use CONTAINS-SUBEVENT for all cases in which an event is temporally within, and part of the script of, a larger event.
+(Remember the WHOLE/PART relation discussed earlier is not to be used for EVENTs.
+If you are tempted to use WHOLE/PART for an EVENT-EVENT relation, it's likely you should use CONTAINS-SUBEVENT or SET-MEMBER instead.)

-SET-MEMBER can occur between multiple ACTUAL events when the SET is an actual agglomeration of instances that are not a temporally continguous unit, as in \Next
+SET-MEMBER can occur between multiple ACTUAL events when the SET is an actual agglomeration of instances that are not a temporally continguous unit, as in:

 - A series of **earthquakes**<sub>SET</sub> struck the province of Manokwari last Tuesday.
-The largest **earthquake**<sub>MEMBER</sub> alone caused \$73 million in damage.
+The largest **earthquake**<sub>MEMBER</sub> alone caused $73 million in damage.

-Other SET/MEMBER relations will be between generalizations and their instances
+Other SET/MEMBER relations will be between generalizations and their
+instances:

-- Presidents usually **pardon<sub>SET</sub>** a turkey for Thanksgiving, and today the lucky convict he ** pardoned<sub>MEMBER</sub>** was named Ginny Fawell.
+- Presidents usually **pardon<sub>SET</sub>** a turkey for Thanksgiving, and today the lucky convict he **pardoned<sub>MEMBER</sub>** was named Ginny Fawell.

+Observe that the SET **pardon** is a GENERIC EVENT and the MEMBER **pardoned** is ACTUAL.
+As with ENTITY coreference, SET-MEMBER is the only coreference relation (besides BRIDGING) that may include GENERIC and ACTUAL modalities in the same link.

 ### BRIDGING